fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 <p>
 <b>Liskov Substitution Principle (LSP)</b> <br>
 Objects should be replaceable with instances of their subtypes without altering the correctness of the program.
+To follow this principle use the <a href="/factory/">factory pattern</a> (factory method or abstract factory).
 </p>
 {: .notice}

 Example: The classical rectangles and squares example shows how this principle is violated.
+Assume a `process(Rectangles& rect)` function which can output wrong results when called with a `Square` class that inherits from, or is a base class of `Rectangle`.

 <p>
 <b>Interface Segregation Principle (ISP)</b> <br>